Sauerkraut: a traditional gift for your gut, your bones and our overall health.

 00:06:22 You can seal it up, put it the refrigerator.
 Oh, I forgot one important thing.
 What's that?

-00:06:27 Why don’t you start packing it, take a little piece of tape and put the date on It did it just so you know when you did it.
+00:06:27 When your done packing it, take a little piece of tape and put the date on It did it just so you know when you did it.

-00:06:33 It’s a reminder when it’s stored in the refrigerator.
-You know, last, for it’s certainly good for a couple of months in there a couple months.
+00:06:33 It's a reminder when it's stored in the refrigerator.
+You know, it's certainly good for a couple of months.

 00:06:40 But it's nice to know when you actually created right.
 So when that sauerkraut ends up in the back of the refrigerator, you can look at and say how I made it a month ago and I could still eat it, which is a beautiful thing.

-00:06:50 Now this pang of this whole thing costs about, well, an organic cabbage.
-Um, you can sometimes get them for, like, a dollar $99.
+00:06:50 Now what's the cost of making sauerkraut.
+An organic cabbage a glass ball jar.
+Um, you can sometimes get them for, like, a dollar.

-00:07:17 You know, I like justice on the side dish for things that I’m eating, like put it on to food.
+00:07:17 You know, I like as a side dish for things that I'm eating, like put it on to food.

-00:07:22 But, you know, it’s wonderful to get that bacteria in your bed.
+00:07:22 But, you know, it's wonderful to get that bacteria in your belly.
 Start slowly with a tablespoon.

-00:07:27 It could even be a little bit less and then work your way up and really think about putting it in.
+00:07:27 It could even be a little bit less and then work your way up.
+And adding it to food.

-00:07:33 Thanks and land hot dogs.
-But some of us still ate hot dogs and you don’t need dogs.
-Um, but on other pieces, if you’re an animal protein needed or you could put it on the side of a pork chop or even a steak, you have you ever made it in an omelette?
+00:07:33 Thanks and on hot dogs.
+But some of us still eat hot dogs.
+Um, but on other pieces, if you're an animal protein needed or you could put it on the side of a pork chop or even a steak, you have you ever made it in an omelette?

-00:07:48 I have it.
-I was brewing aside.
-The thing with sauerkraut is, I know that a lot of people grew up eating sauerkraut on hot dogs, and it was kept hot.
+00:07:48 The thing about sauerkraut is, I know that a lot of people grew up eating sauerkraut on hot dogs, and it was kept hot.

 00:07:56 It was like in a heated container, and they put the sauerkraut on by hating sauerkraut.
 You're destroying the bacteria so you don't want to do that so I wouldn't put it inside and out.

-00:08:07 Chris, that’s the heat.
+00:08:07 Yes, that's the heat.
 The heat, right?
 All right.
-So what do you think, Do you think you’re going to try this?
+So what do you think, Do you think you're going to try this?

-00:08:12 So what we told you is how really simple this is Now you can get a little bit more advanced if you want to add garlic or various kinds of seats like Cara wasted at carraway Seeds.
+00:08:12 So we told you is how really simple this is.
+Now you can get a little bit more advanced if you want to add garlic or various kinds of seeds like caraway seeds.

-00:08:30 I would just great some tumor against it.
-I would grate carrots.
+00:08:30 I would just grate ginger.
 You could grate carrots into it.

 00:08:42 That's great.
 How about that?
 Okay, Irma from Food for Healthy Bones with Vicky Sarnoff signing off.

-00:09:04 W w w food for healthy bones dot com.
-There you could sign up for my five bone loving recipes and you’ll receive my monthly newsletter.
+00:09:04 www.foodforhealthybones.com.
+There you could sign up for my five bone loving recipes and you'll receive my monthly newsletter.

 00:09:13 You can also see all my block post.
 I've been blogging for the past 10 or 11 years on all things bones from my bones to yours.